Frequently Asked Questions

 7. How will the lawyers be paid?

-Class Counsel will ask the Court to approve a payment of $13,750,000 (25% of the settlement amount) for attorney’s fees and reimbursement of up to $1,500,000.00 in litigation expenses they incurred throughout this case.
-Any amounts the Court awards will come out of the $55,000,000 that Umpqua Bank has agreed to pay in settlement.
-The Court may award less than these amounts, in which case the difference will be added to the payments to the Class Members.
+The Court approved a payment of $13,750,000 (25% of the settlement amount) for attorney's fees, $20,000 in service awards to class representatives, and reimbursement of up to $1,317,966.05 in litigation expenses that Class Counsel incurred throughout this case.
+These fees and costs will come out of the $55,000,000 that Umpqua Bank has agreed to pay in settlement.

 Back To Top